 Every so often, one of the classic movies I enjoy has a scene from a horse race.
-Here are women dressed in the most amazing outfits one could dream up, with hats the size of snow saucers, accompanied by tuxedo-wearing gentlemen who arrive at the last minute, receipts in hand, ready to cheer on their new-found favorite ride.
+Here are women dressed in the most amazing outfits inaginable, with hats the size of snow saucers, accompanied by tuxedo-wearing gentlemen who arrive at the last minute, receipts in hand, ready to cheer on their new-found favorite ride.

 So, what does this have to do with higher education finance?
-I will stop short of calling the leadership team a bunch of gamblers who wear hats the size of saucers but the analogy is not totally off.
+I will stop short of calling the leadership team a bunch of gamblers who wear hats the size of saucers, though the analogy is not far fetched.
 A budget is prepared in the spring and adopted at some point before the end of the fiscal year.
 Then, the summer months roll along, with no small amount of yearning to see recruitment, retention and discount numbers.
-When all three are in line with budget expectations (a trifecta of sorts), a collective sigh of relief is registered and life moves on as planned.
+When all three are in line with budget expectations (a trifecta?), a collective sigh of relief is registered and life moves on as planned.

-Regrettably, the three major components underwriting a tuition-driven institution are often not in line with budget benchmarks; and I am not suggesting that they exceed expectations.
-Depending on how much they are off, a mid-course correction might be announced as soon as late September.
-These comprise the worse sort of budget cuts.
-And, if this manner of operation is experienced during numerous Septembers, confidence in the administration erodes and morale plummets.
+Regrettably, the three major components comprising the revenue of a tuition-driven institution (enrollment, financial aid and giving) don’t always align with the budget, and I am not suggesting that they exceed expectations.
+Depending on how much the driving activities are off, a mid-course correction might be announced as soon as the summertime through late September.
+These events make for the worse sort of budget cuts.
+And, if the practice of mid-year cuts is experienced more often than not, confidence in the administration erodes and morale plummets.

-There are other benefits from using a comprehensive forecasting model.
-The board appreciates seeing this kind of rigor, as does the various participants in the budget process.
-It may mean that budget preparation will require more difficult expense reductions prior to the budget being finalized.
+There are other benefits from using a proven, comprehensive forecasting model.
+The board learns from a comprehensive view that looks at each contributing area, as do the various participants in the budget process.
+And banks, after being exposed to such models require an equivalent approach as they assess the institution’s condition and prospects.
+Adopting a system that meets these objectives may prompt more difficult expense reduction activity prior to the budget being finalized.
 That is a small price to pay when compared with the upheaval of mid-year cuts; ones that tend to fall disproportionately on staff and are made after a good deal of spending has already occurred.

-And, it beats screaming loudly at enrollment reports, yearning for overly optimistic assumptions to become reality.
+And, it beats screaming loudly at the enrollment horse race, yearning for overly optimistic assumptions to become reality.

 Do you need a comprehensive forecast model or a non-traditional revenue projection model?
-Email me and I’ll send you mine, free of charge.
+Email me at firstname.lastname@example.org and I’ll send you mine, free of charge.
+Or head to my website and download them directly.